I forget, therefore I am

 What this does and doesn’t teach

 The system has to tell on itself.
-The reason I caught the additive ratio is that the slash command I use scans commit messages tagged learn:, of which there are 79 in this project.
+The reason I caught the additive ratio is that the slash command I use scans commit messages, and I write a lot of them with the agent.
+There are seventy-nine learning notes in this project.
 Without that signal, the bias would have been invisible.
-The methodology I rely on for the methodology produced the diagnosis of the methodology.
-I'd like to claim I noticed first.
-I didn't.
+The methodology I rely on to study the methodology produced the diagnosis of the methodology.
+I’d like to claim I noticed first.
+I didn’t.

 The design I described to myself when I started had more layers than the system has actually used.
 The middle one never materialized.